-As of 5 August 2015, there were 1,185 cultural resource reports on file for this SU in the Archaeology and Historic Preservation Division (AHP), State Historical Society of North Dakota (SHSND).
-Approximately 188,270.71 acres have been inventoried.
+As of 31 December 2020, there were 1,231 cultural resource reports on file for this SU at the ND SHPO.
+Approximately 93,034 acres have been inventoried.

 The manuscript collection reveals that most land has been inventoried for cultural resources preparatory to energy development (Table 13.4).
-In fact, over 80% of the reports relate to energy.
-Twelve percent of the inventories involve agricultural practices or natural resources.
-Transportation projects account for 5% and telecommunications only 0.1% of the inventories.
+In fact, approximately 80% of the reports relate to energy.
+Thirteen percent of the inventories involve agricultural practices or natural resources.
+In contrast to neighboring SU, there are comparatively few transportation and telecommunications projects.